The Beatles (album): Singles

 "Hey Jude" was recorded at the end of July 1968 during the sessions for The Beatles but was issued separately as a single nearly three months before the album's release.
 This was the first release on Apple Records and ultimately the band's most successful single in the US.
 The B-side, "Revolution", was a different version of the album's "Revolution 1".
 Lennon wanted the original version of "Revolution" to be released as a single, but the other three Beatles objected that it was too slow.
-Instead, the single featured a new, faster version, with heavily distorted guitar and an electric piano solo by Nicky Hopkins.
+Instead, a new, faster version, with heavily distorted guitar and an electric piano solo by Nicky Hopkins was featured on the "Hey Jude" single.

 The convention in the British music industry at the time was that singles and albums were distinct entities and should not duplicate songs.
 But although no singles were taken from The Beatles in Britain or America, "Ob-La-Di, Ob-La-Da" backed with "While My Guitar Gently Weeps" was released in other markets.
 The single was a commercial success in Australia (where it spent five weeks at number one on the Go-Set chart), Japan, Austria and Switzerland.

 Unreleased material

 Some songs the Beatles were working on individually during this period were revisited for inclusion on their subsequent albums, while others were released on the band members' solo albums.
 According to the bootlegged album of the demos made at Kinfauns, the latter of these two categories includes Lennon's "Look at Me" and "Child of Nature" (eventually reworked as "Jealous Guy"); McCartney's "Junk"; and Harrison's "Not Guilty" and "Circles".
 In addition, Harrison gave "Sour Milk Sea" to the singer Jackie Lomax, whose recording, produced by Harrison, was released in August 1968 as Lomax's debut single on Apple Records.
-Lennon's "Mean Mr. Mustard" and "Polythene Pam" were used in the medley on Abbey Road the next year.
+Lennon's "Mean Mr. Mustard" and "Polythene Pam" were used in the medley on Abbey Road the following year.

 The Lennon composition "What's the New Mary Jane" was demoed at Kinfauns and recorded formally (by Lennon, Harrison and Ono) during the 1968 album sessions.
-McCartney taped demos of two compositions at Abbey Road – "Etcetera" and "The Long and Winding Road" – the last of which the Beatles recorded in 1969 on Let It Be.
+McCartney taped demos of two compositions at Abbey Road – "Etcetera" and "The Long and Winding Road" – the latter of which the Beatles recorded in 1969 on Let It Be.
 The Beatles versions of "Not Guilty" and "What's the New Mary Jane" and a demo of "Junk" were released on Anthology 3.

 "Revolution (Take 20)", a previously uncirculated recording, surfaced in 2009 on a bootleg.
 This ten-minute take was later edited and overdubbed to create two separate tracks: "Revolution 1" and the avant-garde "Revolution 9".